-Swollen lymph which may be painful to the touch.
+Swollen lymph may be painful to the touch.
 Other symptoms will depend on the underlying cause.
 For example, if your cat has a dental abscess, the lymph nodes in the throat may become enlarged.
 Common signs of infection include loss of appetite, fever, lethargy.

 Cancer cells can also be found in the lymph nodes which may have originated there (primary) or originated from another location and been transported to the lymph nodes (secondary).

-If you notice your cat has swollen lymph nodes, it is important to see a veterinarian to determine the cause.
+If you notice your cat has swollen lymph nodes, it is important to see a veterinarian determine the cause.
 The age of the patient can narrow down probable causes.
 Infections are more common in young cats and cancer in old cats.